jarrettmeyer/jarrettmeyer.github.io/_posts/2019-03-15-download-svg.md

 ---
 title: Downloading an SVG File Locally
 date: 2019-03-15
 layout: post
 tags: typescript
+description:
+thumbnail: /assets/images/svg-logo.svg
 ---

 So!
 You've created your super awesome SVG, and now you'd like to download that file.
 The good news is that this is pretty easy to do.
 Just a few lines attached to a click event.